Donald R. Diamond

 Helaine Diamond Levy

-Helaine serves as the Executive Director of Diamond Family Philanthropies and also serves as the Director of Community Relations for Diamond Ventures, Inc. She oversees the philanthropy for her parents, the Diamond Foundation and Diamond Ventures and participates with senior management on the Company’s strategic decisions.
+Helaine serves as the Executive Director of Diamond Family Philanthropies and also serves as the Director of Community Relations for Diamond Ventures, Inc. She oversees the philanthropy for her family, the Diamond Foundation and Diamond Ventures and participates with senior management on the Company’s strategic decisions.
 Helaine actively engages with community leadership organizations on behalf of the Company and the Foundation.
 She has been associated with the Company since 1998.
 Prior to assuming her current position, Helaine was President of Old Tucson Studios.
 She received her journalism degree from Boston University.

 Director of Denver Office

 As director of Diamond Venture’s Denver office, Nathan is responsible for developing, acquiring and managing the firm’s real estate and private equity investments in Colorado.
-He received a master’s degree in business administration and a master’s degree in information systems fro Boston University’s Questrom School of Business as well as a bachelor’s degree in international business administration from the University of Denver’s Daniels College of Business.
+He received a master’s degree in business administration and a master’s degree in information systems from Boston University’s Questrom School of Business as well as a bachelor’s degree in international business administration from the University of Denver’s Daniels College of Business.

 Ngoc Can, Private Equity Analyst